bramtayl/Justly/README.md

 ### Instruments

-You can use any of the instruments included with [MuseScore soundfont](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/).
+You can use any of the instruments included with [MuseScore's MS Basic soundfont](https://github.com/musescore/MuseScore/tree/master/share/sound).

 Percussion instruments are nested into "percussion sets".
 Each percussion set has a name and a set of sounds associated with the MIDI numbers 0-127.
 Some of these MIDI numbers will have no sounds associated with them, and the sound associated with a particular number will vary.
 The sounds roughly correspond to the [Roland MIDI standard](https://www.voidaudio.net/percussion.html).